-- 1. Teacher candidates must abide by the Georgia Professional Practices Code of Ethics. - 2.
-All university coursework is considered to be part of the major requirements.
-No grade lower than a "B" may be applied toward a degree. - 3.
-Teacher candidates must maintain current professional liability insurance. - 4.
-MAT teacher candidates may take no more than 15 credit hours in a single semester. - 5.
-Professional dispositions will be assessed throughout the program in courses, field experiences, and other settings in which the candidate represents the university.
-A teacher candidate must maintain an acceptable rating.
+- rating.
 For any deficiencies that are identified, a Professional Development Plan will be implemented.
 Professional Development Plans may require more experience, coursework, counseling, or remediation and may be implemented at any time during the student's career at Thomas University.
-Satisfactory progress on the Professional Development Plan must be achieved to continue in the program. - 6.
+Satisfactory progress on the Professional Development Plan must be achieved to continue in the program. - 10.
 Any Thomas University professor who observes a candidate having difficulty with academic writing may refer that candidate to the Program Director for review.
 Consequently, a candidate may be required to take RSC 507(Academic Writing), in addition to other program requirements.
 Candidates may continue their regular program of study while taking RSC 507 with permission of the Program Director.
 After satisfactorily completing RSC 507, a candidate may be referred for a second review, and the candidate may be required to repeat the course based on the outcome of the review.
-Failure to satisfactorily complete RSC 507 at the first available opportunity after the requirement is added to the candidate's program of study may result in program dismissal. - 7.
+Failure to satisfactorily complete RSC 507 at the first available opportunity after the requirement is added to the candidate's program of study may result in program dismissal. - 11.
 Any Thomas University professor who observes a candidate having difficulty with teacher candidate's content knowledge, pedagogical skill, and/or ethical practices may submit a Disposition Deficiency form to refer that candidate to the Division of Education Assessment Committee for review.
 Consequently, a candidate may be required to take EDU 399 (Education Professional Support and Development), in addition to other program requirements.
 Candidates may continue their regular program of study while taking EDU 399 with permission of the Division Chair.
 After satisfactorily completing EDU 399, a candidate may be referred for a second review, and the candidate may be required to repeat the course based on the outcome of the review.
 Failure to satisfactorily complete EDU 399 at the first available opportunity after the requirement is added to the candidate's program of study may result in program dismissal.